 - oil spray

-In a medium bowl, combine: the flour, baking soda, cinnamon, salt, and nutmeg.
+- In a medium bowl, combine: the flour, baking powder, salt, cinnamon, ginger, and nutmeg.
 Whisk the five dry ingredients together, then create a well in the middle of the bowl.